tchoi8/teachingasart/README.md

 - An excerpt from Outside in the Teaching Machine by Gayatri Spivak

-## Week 5 Inclusive learning
+## Week 6 Inclusive learning

 Lecture about accessible and inclusive learning spaces.
 Makerspaces, community spaces, libraries.

 Student short presentation about their final project.

-## Week 6
+## One week break

-Student presentation about a lesson plan for a workshop, part 1.
+The president's day

 ## Week 7

-Student presentation about a lesson plan for a workshop, part 2.
+Student presentation about a lesson plan for a workshop.

 ### Instructor information